Yuki0631/planner_research/README.md

 The planner has  two types.
 One is of the STRIPS type and the other one is of the FDR type. <br>
 The FDR type planner uses fast-downward translator, but other functions are implemented by the owner. <br>
 Some search algorithms and heuristic functions will be added later. <br>
+It is assumed that this planner is used in Linux environment. <br>
 <br>

 ## 2. Parallel Search Planner (parallel_SOC)